imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 }
 ```

 Now is the time to build the project.
-It should build, if it doesn't go through the code and see if you have missed something in the process.
+It should build, but if it doesn't go through the code and see if you have missed something in the process.
 We will uncomment the commented lines in the `Application+build` in the next sections.

 ## Login to our project